srl-labs/srl-controller/README.md

 1. Checks if the pods exist within a namespace `ns` with a name `r1`
 2. If the pod hasn't been found, then the controller first ensures that the necessary config maps exist in namespace `ns` and creates them otherwise.
-3. When config maps are sorted out, the controller schedules a pod with the name `r1` and requeue the request
+3. When config maps are sorted out, the controller schedules a pod with the name `r1` and requeues the request.
+4. If a startup-config was provided, the controller loads this config using SSH into the pod, creates a named checkpoint "initial" and requeues the request.
-4. In a requeue run, the pod is now found and the controller updates the status of `Srlinux` resource with the image name that was used in the pod spec.
+5. In a requeue run, the pod is now found and the controller updates the status of `Srlinux` resource.

 ### Deletion

 When a deletion happens on `Srlinux` resource, the reconcile loop does nothing.

-### API access

-This repo contains a clientset for API access to the `Srlinux` custom resource.
-Check [kne repo](https://github.com/openconfig/kne/blob/fc195a73035bcbf344791979ca3e067be47a249c/topo/node/srl/srl.go#L46) to see how this can be done.

 ## Building `srl-controller` container image